julian-rose/FreeRTOS-for-Agon/README.md

 DemoAgonP uses pre-emptive multi-tasking.
 Two tasks run without knowledge of each other, each making MOS calls.
 The CPU (and MOS) is shared between them.
-Although they have no knowledge of each other, MOS in non-reentrant so that a second task will be blocked in making a MOS call until a first completes a MOS call.
+Although they have no knowledge of each other, MOS in non-reentrant so that a second task will be blocked in making a MOS call (such as printf) until a first completes a MOS call.
 These example tasks also make time delay calls, such that task1 runs once per second, and task runs 3.3 times per second, to better demonstrate the pre-emptive execution model.
 <p>

 DemoAgonC uses cooperative multi-tasking.
 Two tasks run without explicit knowledge of each other, but in the knowledge other tasks also need CPU time.
 Since they complete a MOS call before yielding, neither will be blocked by the other doing similar.
-These example tasks do not make time delay calls, to better demonstrate the speed of FreeRTOS / MOS on Agon.
+The DemoAgonC tasks do not make time delay calls, to better demonstrate the speed of FreeRTOS / MOS on Agon.
 <p>

 <h4>Beta Demos</h4>
 A Beta demo is found in ./FreeRTOSv202212.01-LTS/FreeRTOS/Demo/DemoMOS/.
-DemoMOS uses the MOS API to access MOS services, including files, directory, and devices including the keyboard, Uart and I2C serial interfaces.
+DemoMOS uses the MOS API to access MOS services, including files, directory, and devices including the keyboard, Uart, I2C, SPI and GPIO serial interfaces.
 Beta projects include the configuration file mosConfig.inc, to select which APIs should be linked into the executable, mirroring the FreeRTOSConfig.h file;
 and the API library files too.

 <h3>License</h3>